 Commercialization Plan Development and Implementation

-In the event of a favourable Invention Evaluation and Business Evaluation, a Commercialization Plan is developed and implemented by the EDI office.
+In the event of a favourable Invention Evaluation and Business Evaluation, a Commercialization Plan is developed and implemented by the IPED office.
 The Commercialization Plan may include such activities as prototype development, intellectual property protection through patents or other means, identification of potential licensees, and in appropriate cases, start-up company creation and development.

 New Business Creation and Support

 In the case of a new business, the researcher and the IPED office begin to work on the business plan.
 Once a business plan is completed, the IPED office may license the technology to the new company.
 A Start-Up Team is formed, normally consisting of the IPED office Director, Innovation Development, and others.
 The Start-Up Team may assist in a search for an appropriate management team and board of directors.
 If appropriate, the Start-Up Team uses its resources to recruit a CEO to lead the new business.

 When the company begins to take shape, the Start-Up Team assists the new company in seeking additional funds through outside sources such as angel investors or venture capitalists.
 Depending on the stage of the company, funding may allow the new company to begin operations, complete additional work to establish proof-of-concept, or develop a prototype.

 As the new venture becomes a free-standing entity, the University, and the new company, monitors the agreements and fulfils ongoing obligations.